-- GRE quantitative score of 155 and a writing score of 3.0 - · Exam must have been taken within the past five years - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores - Students with at least nine hours of B or better graduate work from an accredited university need not submit scores - Students applying from unaccredited domestic schools will be considered on a case-by-case basis.
+- Either GMAT score of 450 or GRE score of 285 with a 3.0 writing component. - Exam must have been taken within the past five years. - Students applying with a cumulative undergraduate GPA of 3.25 and higher need not submit test scores. - Students with a cumulative undergraduate GPA of 3.0 or higher and five years of verifiable experience need not submit scores (must be reflected in resume). - Students with at least nine hours of B or better graduate work from an accredited university need not submit scores. - Students applying from unaccredited domestic schools will be considered on a case by case basis.
 An exception may be granted on request by the program chair and approved by the graduate dean.
-If enrollment requirements are otherwise met, the student will be granted provisional entry.
+If enrollment requirements are otherwise met, the student will be granted provisional entry for the first semester and must maintain a GPA of 3.0 or higher.